-- On March 26, 2020 Austin passed an Ordinance Requiring a 60-day Notice of Proposed Eviction before any Notice to Vacate can be given. - Passed in recognition of the economic hardship faced by many renters due to the city and county issued Stay Home - Stay Safe Orders. - The ordinance provides at least 60-days to those impacted by wage or job loss due to the COVID-19 pandemic to cure unpaid rent, fees, or other charges associated with the lease. - The ordinance only applies to properties in the Austin city limits. - Includes a \$500 per day criminal penalty for violation of the ordinance. - Failure to give 60-day notice renders any subsequent delivered 3-day Notice to Vacate ineffective. - Does not apply to previously filed evictions occurring before March 26.
+- On March 26, 2020 Austin passed an Ordinance Requiring a 60-day Notice of Proposed Eviction before any Notice to Vacate can be given.
+The ordinance was modified and extended in year 2020 on May 7, July 29 and September 17, December 10 and March 4, 2021. - The ordinance was passed in recognition of the economic hardship faced by many renters due to the city and county restrictions on business operations and Stay Home -Stay Safe Orders. - The ordinance provides at least 60-days to those impacted by wage or job loss due to the COVID-19 pandemic to cure unpaid rent, fees, or other charges associated with the lease. - The ordinance only applies to properties in the Austin city limits. - The ordinance does not prohibit late fees. - Includes a \$500 per day criminal penalty for violation of the ordinance. - Failure to give 60-day notice for missed rent payments renders any subsequent delivered 3-day Notice to Vacate or eviction filing ineffective and not applicable for that missed payment.
+The Travis County Justices of the Peace will require proof that the 60day Notice of Proposed Eviction ordinance has been followed before setting an eviction hearing. - Does not apply to previously filed evictions occurring before March 26.